ahmad-hossain/quran-spaced-repetition/README.md

 more details and guidance.
 Once a page has been reviewed, the app will be removed from the 'today' tab.

+**NOTE:** Ensure you always complete your due pages!
+Prioritize reviewing your due-pages over memorizing new pages to ensure your reviewed pages stay strong in your memory.
+There is no point in memorizing new pages if you are not going to retain all of them!!

 #### All Tab

 This tab lists revision information far all Quran pages, and is used for: